reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 </b></p>

 ## Suggestions
-- Put CoC at main menu level so it is easy to find.
+- Put CoC at main menu level on the website where it is easy to find.
 It also shows the priority of professional conduct to the organization.
 - Require that attendees check that CoC has been read prior to completing registration for an event.
 - Have clear guidelines for what behavior is and is not acceptable.
 - Have clear reporting guidelines.